Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-Budget planning provides a snapshot of the expected business expenses for a given time.
-Having this information can help you forecast various costs, such as take-home pay, wages, bills and debt payments.
-It can also help you put aside emergency funds for unforeseen events.
+A business budget provides a snapshot of your expected revenue and expenses for a given period.
+Having this information helps you forecast costs such as payroll, rent, utilities, loan payments and other operating expenses while setting aside funds for unexpected expenses.
 Here’s everything you need to know about budget planning for your business.

 What is budget planning?

-“Budget planning involves looking at external (economy, regulations and laws, etc.) and internal factors (staff, revenue, expenses, etc.) and then estimating needs, incorporating unexpected things, developing future goals, and looking at historical information and trends,” said JeFreda R. Brown, CEO of Goshen Business Group.
+“Budget planning involves looking at external (economy, regulations and laws, etc.) and internal factors (staff, revenue, expenses, etc.) and then estimating needs, incorporating unexpected things, developing future goals, and looking at historical information and trends,” said JeFreda R. Brown, senior business advisor at Pathway Lending.

 How do you plan a budget for a business?

-3. Determine variable costs.
-Variable costs include the price of labor or raw materials.
+3. Determine variable costs: Variable expenses fluctuate based on business activity.
+These costs may include labor, inventory, shipping expenses or raw materials.

 TipBottom line